MatthijsKamstra/haxepython/01writing/example.md

-## Build js with Haxe and start Node
+## Build Python with Haxe and start Node

 To finish and see what we have, build the file and see the result